Zack de la Rocha: Inside Out

-By 1988, singer Eric Ernst had departed from Hard Stance, leading to Rocha taking on the role of lead vocals.
-Now lacking a guitarist, the remaining members contacted Vic DiCara, whom some knew from a previous band they were in that never made it past rehearsals.
-This act, now named Inside Out, began writing music heavily inspired by acts like Minor Threat and the Bad Brains, and soon were associated with the youth crew movement.
+By 1988, singer Eric Ernst had departed from Hard Stance, leading to de la Rocha taking on lead vocals.
+Now lacking a guitarist, the remaining members contacted Vic DiCara, whom some knew from their previous band that never made it past rehearsals.
+This act, now named Inside Out, began writing music heavily inspired by acts like Minor Threat and Bad Brains, and soon were associated with the youth crew movement.
 Their sole release was the 1990 EP No Spiritual Surrender, issued through Revelation Records.

-Towards the end of the band's lifetime, DiCara and Rocha's writing styles began to fracture.
-Rocha wished to push the groups into a more political and hip hop-inspired direction, particularly influenced by Run-DMC, whereas DiCara wished for the band to write more music inspired by Hare Krishna.
-While Rocha's influence was prevalent on performed yet unreleased Inside Out tracks like Darkness of Greed and Rage Against the Machine, the band broke up because of this conflict in 1991.
+Towards the end of the band's lifetime, DiCara and de la Rocha's writing styles began to fracture.
+De la Rocha wished to push the groups into a more political and hip hop-inspired direction, particularly influenced by Run-DMC, whereas DiCara wished for the band to write more music inspired by Hare Krishna.
+While de la Rocha's influence was prevalent on performed yet unreleased Inside Out tracks like Darkness of Greed and Rage Against the Machine, the band broke up because of this conflict in 1991.
 De la Rocha later said that the band was "about completely detaching ourselves from society to see ourselves as ... as spirits, and not bowing down to a system that sees you as just another pebble on a beach.
 I channeled all my anger out through that band."

 The band had a brief reunion in 1993, performing in a number of locations including multiple in Salt Lake City.